alejio/mlops_tutorial/README.md

 Some setup first:

+1. Create a Github app for enabling a specific Actions step:
     - Github Settings -> Developer settings -> New Github App
     - Give it a name and the repo URL
     - Generate and set a private key
-- Permissions: all repo permissions read-only, except for content references (none), read & write for Deployments, Pull Requests, Workflows. #TODO!
+    - Set permissions: all repo permissions read-only, except for content references (none), read & write for Deployments, Pull Requests, Workflows. #TODO!
     - Install app to your account and give access to the repository
     - Add secrets for Github app: `APP_ID`, `APP_PEM`

-## All set
+2. Enable Actions
+    - Rename `deploy_app.disabled` to `deploy_app.yml`
+    - Rename `evaluate.disabled` to `evaluate.yml`

+3. See the workflow in action!
+    - Create a new branch: `git checkout -b test-ml-pr`
+    - Update a model config param
+    - Create a PR
+    - Enter `/evaluate` in the PR chat and see magic happening
+    - Enter `/deploy-candidate` in the PR chat and wait for magic to happen
+    - Merge PR to redeploy app
+    - Wait for the action to complete and checkout the app

 > TODO: rename master branch to main